SuperKXT/deployments/README.md

 Scripts to deploy frontend and backend projects to self-hosted servers via github actions on Windows or Linux

+## Details

+- `(Linux only)` Install nvm
+- Installs Node.js `(with nvm on Linux)`
+- Enables corepack and updates pnpm
+- `(Windows only)` Installs git
+- Install VS Code
+- Installs and sets up pm2 as as service with [`pm2-installer`](https://github.com/jessety/pm2-installer)
+- Sets up Github Action Runners for frontend and backend as a service

+---

+❗️The Windows script does not use WinGet because some servers are not up to date and do not have WinGet

+---

 ## Deployment

 Open: